-In the three months that I spent in Africa, I flew in, out of and through the Johannesburg (or Joburg) airport eight times on South African Airways — to say I was familiar with the various terminals would be an understatement.
+In the three months that I spent in Africa, I flew in, out of and through the Johannesburg, South Africa (or Joburg for short) airport eight times on South African Airways — to say I was familiar with the various terminals would be an understatement.

 You can check a bag and pay by the day on the lower level, purchase designer sweaters, pick up a prescription at the pharmacy, and buy all kinds of last minute gifts that you forgot to pick up on safari.
 I was even able to locate climbing gear and dried mango for my climb up Kilimanjaro.